flutter/packages/packages/webview_flutter/webview_flutter/README.md

   been replaced by `WebViewController.getScrollPosition`.
 * `WebViewController.runJavaScriptReturningResult` now returns an `Object` and not a `String`.
 This will attempt to return a `bool` or `num` if the return value can be parsed.
+* `WebView.initialCookies` has been removed.
+Use `WebViewCookieManager.setCookie` before calling
+  `WebViewController.loadRequest`.
 * `CookieManager` is replaced by `WebViewCookieManager`.
 * `NavigationDelegate.onWebResourceError` callback includes errors that are not from the main frame.
    Use the `WebResourceError.isForMainFrame` field to filter errors.